Nonlinear relations of viscous stress and strain rate in nonlinear Viscoelasticity: Introduction

 where the constant $C>0$ depends on $\nabla y^{n-1}$, but can be chosen uniformly among functions in the set $K \defas \{ y \in W^{2,p}(\Omega;\R^d) : \det \nabla y > \mu , \ \Vert \nabla y \Vert_{C^\alpha(\Omega;\R^{d \times d} ) }< \mu^{-1} \}$ for $\mu>0$.
 Indeed, as the scheme provides a bound on $ \int_{\Omega} W(x, \nabla y^n(x)) + P(x, \nabla^2 y^n(x)) \, {\textrm d}x $ which is uniform in $n $, suitable growth conditions on $W$ and $P$ then imply that $(y^n)_n$ lies in $K$.
 Notice that this argument fails in the absence of $P$.

-Comparing \eqref{eq: disc2} with the discretization schemes in \cite{RBMFMK,MielkeRoubicek}, a further advantage is that the functional minimized in \eqref{eq: disc2} is frame indifferent, i.e., this important feature of the model is already satisfied on the time-discrete level.
-We prefer this approximation, as otherwise rigid body motions generate dissipation, suggesting an incorrect physical choice.
+Whereas convergence of time-discrete approximations to curves of maximal slope has already been shown \REV for quadratic dissipation potentials \END in the case of small external loading and initial data \cite{MFMK,MFLMDimension3D1D}, the corresponding result for large strains is new and established for $\tilde p \in \REVB (1,+\infty)$, \END see Theorem~\ref{maintheorem1}.
+Comparing \eqref{eq: disc2} with the discretization schemes in \cite{RBMFMK,MielkeRoubicek}, a further advantage is that the functional minimized in \eqref{eq: disc2} is \REV frame-indifferent, \END i.e., this important feature of the model is already satisfied on the time-discrete level.
+We prefer this approximation, as otherwise rigid body motions generate dissipation, suggesting an incorrect physical choice. \REV This dissipation distance might also be applicable for quadratic dissipation potentials in the presence of inertial effects, by following the variational approximation scheme developed by \cite{Schwarzacher}.
+It would be interesting if more general polynomial viscous densities can be used in this context.
+However, the adaptation of the gradient flow structure to such a problem of hyperbolic type seems to be challenging. \END